Master's DegreesMaster of EngineeringMaster of Engineering ManagementMaster of ScienceAdmissions

 How to Apply

-- Students may apply to either the First Year Research in Engineering Experience (FYREE) program or the Women in Science Project (WISP), but not both.
+- Apply to either the FYREE program or the Women in Science Project (WISP), but not both.

-- Review list of available projects and make a selection.
+- Review list of available projects above and make a selection.